aaperei/car-store-api/README.md

 All project dependencies are managed by Maven.
 Besides maven dependencies, you will need the following:

  - JDK 11
- - Any Web Server compatible with Java 11.
+ - In order to deploy the application to a server you will need any web server compatible with Java 11.
 I recommend Tomcat 9.
 You can download Tomcat from this link: [https://tomcat.apache.org/download-90.cgi](https://tomcat.apache.org/download-90.cgi)

 # Available APIs
 All APIs use JSON format as the communication pattern to send and receive information